-Another 3 years has passed, and in what seems to be a pattern since the Jawbone, we again have been welcomed to some new additions to Oakley’s sport line including the new Oakley Flight Jacket!
-We break down the Flight Jacket and compare them to the Jawbreaker, Radar EV and Zero EV to see if you should be thinking about upgrading.
+Another 3 years have passed, and in what seems to be a pattern since the Jawbone, we again have been welcomed to some new additions to Oakley’s sports line including the new Oakley Flight Jacket!
+We break down the Flight Jacket and compare them to the Jawbreaker, Radar EV, and Zero EV to see if you should be thinking about upgrading.

-Most people to this day can’t go wrong with any of latest Oakley releases for their intended purposes, and even flexing them for cross-discipline use.
+Most people to this day can’t go wrong with any of the latest Oakley releases for their intended purposes, and even flexing them for cross-discipline use.
 After seeing the design on Oakley.com, I instantly loved it.
 So naturally, I was going to reach for the Flight Jacket first (before the Field Jacket) in the latest release.

 I do cycle my sunglasses, and so of course I’m going to gravitate to such a pair.
 I purchased the Flight Jacket the day it appeared on the Oakley website.
 Since, I have been cycling and generally wearing them ever since leading to this review – about 2 weeks total.

 Through this review I’ll break down my impressions across the frame and lenses of the Flight Jacket!

 Oakley Flight Jacket Frame

 The highlight design cue for the Flight Jacket frame is the additional lens volume in the absence of the upper rim/frame.
 The peripheral viewing range is improved since there’s no Switchlock pivot to accommodate the temples.
 Oakley utilized the “EV” design practice in a way even more focused for cycling, and at the same time shaved the excess of the Jawbreaker’s features.

 Changeable Arms / Earstems

 Instead of adjustable arms, you’re provided with a long and short set of stems.
-This swap is intentionally difficult in the interest of keeping things held together tight.
+This swap is intentionally difficult in the interest of keeping things held together and tight.
 This may also be due to a realization that not many people will want to switch settings on a regular basis.
 I felt this way about the Jawbreaker; I stuck with the longest setting for the best hold and only swapped when I was playing with stem colors.